ulsdevteam/inlineHtmlGalley/README.md

 ## Author / License

-Written by Clinton Graham and Chrysanthemum Lovelace for the [University of Pittsburgh](http://www.pitt.edu).
+Written by Clinton Graham and Chrysanthemum Lovelace and Tazio Polanco for the [University of Pittsburgh](http://www.pitt.edu).
 Copyright (c) University of Pittsburgh.

 Released under a license of GPL v2 or later.